agusavior/cdk-prototype/infrastructure/README.md

 Maybe this is because you have to delete your Hosted Zone manually.
 This seems to be an issue: https://github.com/aws/aws-cdk/issues/4155

+### Some assets aren't deleted by cdk destroy

+If you run `cdk destroy --all`, some information won't be deleted.
+Read more about it in this issue: https://github.com/aws/aws-cdk/issues/7194
 ## Miscellaneous

 If you don't want to install AWS CDK globally, you can using it with "npx" like so